-5. It is no doubt true that a number of labour laws can be said to apply to the workers in the construction industry, such as the Minimum Wages Act, 1948, the Contract Labour (Regulation and Abolition) Act, 1970, the Inter State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979, the Equal Remuneration Act, 1976 etc. and in certain exceptional cases, the Employees Provident Fund Act, the Employees State Indurance Act, the Payment of Gratuity Act and the like.
-Despite this in actual practice the workmen in this industry are totally neglected and helpless.
-The nature of the industry, the shifting employ-employee relationship, the seasonal and discontinuous nature of employment, the general apathy of the labour administration, and above all, their total lack of organisation have resulted in the bulk of the workmen in the industry not merely being denied their rights and benefits under these statutes but also even the minimum wages prescribed under law.
-The judgment of the Supreme Court in the Asiad case and the Bandhna Mukthi Morcha are a standing endorsement and indirectment of the conditions of these workmen, even in the capital city of Delhi.
+5. It is no doubt true that a number of labour laws can be said to apply to the workers in the construction industry, such as the Minimum Weges Act, 1948, the Contract Labour Workmen (Regulation and Abolition) Act, 1970, the Inter State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, the Equal Remuneration Act, 1976 etc., and in certain exceptional cases, the Employees Provident Fund Act, the Employees State Insurance Act, the Payment of Gratuiry Act and the like.
+Despite these acts, in actual practice the workmen in this industry are totally neglected and helpless.
+The nature of the industry, the shifting employer-employees relationship, the seasonal end discontinuous nature of employment, the general apathy of the labour administrations, and above all, their total lack of organisation have resulted in the bulk of the workmen in the industry not merely being denied their rights and benefits under these statutes but also even the minimum wages prescribed under law.
+The jugments of the Supreme Court in the Asiad case and the Bandhua Mukthi Morcha are a standing endorsement and indi - ctment of the conditions of these workmen even in the capital city of Delhi.

-Another major contributing cause to this state 6. of affairs is the total inapplicability of the normal type of labour laws to the situation obtaining in the construction industry.
+6. Another major contributing cause to this state of affairs is the total inapplicability of the normal type of labour laws to the situation obtaining in the construction industry.
 If the benefits of labour legislation will have to reach this large mass of workers it is then necessary that the law should take note of the unique features of the industry and should provide not merely for welfare of the workmen, but also for the regulation of employment itself in the industry.
-Such regulation could not be left to be taken care of by the employers or by the administrative hierarchy, but must be entrusted to on autonomous body statutanily set up and consisting of representatives of the workers government and the employers.
-Arrangements for regulating employment on the basis of compulsory registration of the employers and of the workmen, restriction on employment in the industry to only those workers who are registered under the law to be employed by employees who are registered under the law to be employed by employee who are registered under the law, equitable sharing of the available employment on the basis of rotational looking of workmen category-wise vesting of responsibility for determining and disbursement of wages in the autonomous body, provision of all facilities including Social Security and a minimum guarantee of employment by the autonomous body are some of the features that must be incorporated in a law that must be centrally enacted and implement through a statutory constituted body at the national level for purposes of co-ordination and similar bodies at the level of State Governments/ Union Territory administration below for purposes of implementation.
+Such regulation could not be left to be taken care of by the employers or by the administrative hierarchy, but must be entrusted to an autonomous body statutarily set up and consisting of representative of the workers, Govt. and employers.
+Arrangements for regulating employment on the basis of compulsory refistration of the employers and of the workmen, restriction on employment in the industry to only those workers who are registered under the law to be employed by employee who are also registered under the law, equitable sharing of the available employment on the basis of rotational booking of workmen category-wise vesting of responsibility for determining and disbursement of wages in the autonomous body, provision of all facilities including Social Security and a minimum guarantee of employment by the autonomous body are some of the features that must be incorporated in a law that must be centrally enacted and implement constituted through a statutory/body at the national level for purposes of co-ordination and similar bodies at the level of State Covts/ Union Territory administration below for purposes of implementation,